elfi-dev/elfi/docs/developer/architecture.rst

 ELFI architecture
 =================

-Here we explain the internal representation for the generative model and how it is used by ELFI.
-The representation contains everything that is needed to generate data, but is separate from e.g. the inference methods or data storages.
-We assume the reader is quite familiar with Python and perhaps already read some of its source code.
+Here we explain the internal representation of the generative model in ELFI.
+This representation contains everything that is needed to generate data, but is separate from e.g. the inference methods or the data storages.
+This information is aimed for developers and is not essential for using ELFI.
+We assume the reader is quite familiar with Python and has perhaps already read some of its source code.

 The low level representation of the generative model is a `networkx.DiGraph` with nodes represented as Python dictionaries that are called node state dictionaries.
 This